Romanian armies in the Battle of Stalingrad: In the north

 In the 4th Corps' sector, 40 Soviet tanks attacked the 15th Infantry Division but were repulsed by evening with heavy losses.
 Meanwhile, the 7th Cavalry Division unsuccessfully tried to block the enemy's advance; the right wing of the division, which had fully received the blow, retreated south while the left wing was reassigned to the 9th Infantry Division.
 Also, the 1st Cavalry Division had to retreat towards Stalingrad and was subordinated to the 6th Army.

 At the end of the day, the defence position of the Third Romanian Army had a 70 km wide gap in the centre.
-In this pocket were encircled the 1st Armored Division, three infantry divisions (5th, 6th, and 15th) and remains of other two infantry divisions (13th and 14th).
+In this pocket were encircled the 1st Armored Division, three infantry divisions (5th, 6th, and 15th) and remnants of two other infantry divisions (13th and 14th).
 The former commander of the 6th Infantry Division, Major General Mihail Lascăr, took command of the troops from the infantry divisions and formed the "General Lascăr" Group (40,000 men).
 At this point, the command point of the Third Army began moving to Morozovskaya.

 A dead Romanian soldier by a wrecked truck, December 1942.

 On 21 November, the 22nd Panzer Division tried to advance towards Perelasovsky in order to make the junction with the 1st Armored Division and to relieve the "General Lascār" Group, but failed and was stopped the next day between Bol.
 Donschynka and Perelasovsky.
 The 1st Romanian Armored Division advanced towards Bol.
 Donschynka, where it was hoping to find the German division, but the village was under Soviet control and then headed south and, after grim fighting, crossed the Chir River on 25 November.

-A column of Romanian prisoners of war being escorted to the rear during the battle of Stalingrad, November 1942.
+A column of Romanian prisoners of war being escorted to the rear during the Battle of Stalingrad, November 1942.

 On 22 November, the encircled "General Lascār" Group, which had been ordered to resist at any cost, was attacked and transmitted its last message.
 They had run out of food and each gun had only 40 rounds left.
 After refusing the Soviet proposal to surrender they were entirely destroyed.
 Only the 1st Battalion of the 15 Infantry Regiment (6th Infantry Division), commanded by Major Gheorghe Răscănescu, succeeded in getting to the river Chir with all its soldiers and equipment.
 His battalion had managed to prevent the Soviet 8th Cavalry Division from capturing the vital German airfield at Oblivskaya from 26 November to 3 December.

 On 23 November, the Soviet troops of the South-Western Front and of the Stalingrad Front met at Kalach-na-Donu, completing the encirclement of the German 6th Army, parts of the Fourth Army and six other Romanian infantry divisions and one cavalry division.